- Laser Treatments

 Sclerotherapy takes a very skillful hand.
 Even though we say it’s a great treatment for medium to large varicose veins, keep in mind that your injector must gauge the depth and width of these vessels (which can be millimeters) to successfully get that solution into each vessel with a very fine needle.
 Once in the right place, the right amount of solution needs to be injected to fill the vessel to get it to harden and go away.
 It can be a tricky process and at times, a very tedious one!
 Make sure your injector is comfortable and experienced with sclerotherapy in order to get the very most out of your treatment.

 Most sclerotherapy sessions can take anywhere from a few minutes up to an hour, depending on how many varicose veins you have that need treatment.
 It does involve the use of a tiny needle, and most people who’ve had it will tell you that it can hurt a bit!
-You will also need to wear special “pantyhose” called compression stockings for 3 to 10 days afterwards.
-These help compress the veins and keep the sclerosing solution in the right place so that you can get rid of the vessels more effectively.
+You will also need to wear special “pantyhose” called compression stockings for 3 to 10 days afterward.
+This helps compresses the veins and keep the sclerosing solution in the right place so that you can get rid of the vessels more effectively.
 Most people who have sclerotherapy for varicose veins will see results after their first treatment!
 However, many people require multiple treatments every 1 to 2 months to completely get rid of their unwanted varicose veins.
 And even despite treatment, some veins can be resistant to sclerotherapy.

 One other important thing to mention here is that sometimes after sclerotherapy, you can get an area of brownish discoloration called hemosiderin staining in the skin around the treated vessel.
-This happens because of the deterioration of the red blood cells that are inside of the treated vessel.
+This happens because of the deterioration of the red blood cells that are inside the treated vessel.
 While it’s not a permanent discoloration, it can take a very long time for it to resolve on its own.
 The good news is that there are lasers that can be used to treat it and help it go away faster!

 Spider Veins and Laser Treatment